 a.
-The current in-force contribution rates have been indexed to FY23/24 dollars for parity with the proposed amended rates, using the same revenue escalation rate of 2.5% that the council uses in all its NPV models (which represents the midpoint of the Reserve Bank of Australia's 2-3% inflation target).
+The current in-force contribution rates have been indexed to FY23/24 dollars for parity with the proposed amended rates, using the same revenue escalation rate of 2.5% that the council uses in its NPV model (which represents the midpoint of the Reserve Bank of Australia's 2-3% inflation target).